Understanding the Dundas BI Data Model

 2.2.
 Data cubes (ETL)

-- A data cube is a multidimensional model of your data that is based on measures and hierarchies.
+- A data cube is a multidimensional model of your data that consists of measures and hierarchies.

 - Works primarily with non-OLAP sources such as relational databases.

 - Lets you view your data as a cube without having to use an OLAP system like Analysis Services.

-- You can set up an ETL process by adding transform nodes and connecting them together using the Data Cube Designer.
+- You can set up an ETL process by adding transform nodes and connecting them together when editing a data cube.

 - There are a wide range of transforms available for performing tasks such as data cleansing and joining tables from different databases.

-- The MDX Select transform lets you use an OLAP data source as input for joining with other data.
+- The MDX Select transform lets you use an OLAP data source as input for selecting a tabular set of data to join with other data.

 - Performance can be improved by using the warehouse option which is similar to database caching, or building an in-memory cube.

 2.3.
 Hierarchies and time dimensions

-- Hierarchies are used for filtering, sorting, grouping, and setting up drill downs.
+- Hierarchies (also called 'dimensions') are used for grouping data into rows and columns, and setting up drill downs.

 - You can define a hierarchy and its levels manually in Dundas BI based on a data source.

-- A time dimension is a container for one or more date hierarchies that are based on the same calendar system.
+- A time dimension is a container for one or more date or time hierarchies that are based on the same calendar system.

 - Dundas BI includes a built-in default time dimension.

 - You can modify the default time dimension (e.g., extend its date range if your data goes back several years).